ShieldedDemon19/TWOlang/README.md

 ## TWO Interpreter calls

 Upon reading an exclamation point, the interpreter will call a special function.
-This function corresponds to the value in B. There are currently three functions:
+This function corresponds to the value in B. Here are all of the current functions:
 - If B is 0, the program will close. *(pressing enter with nothing on the current line will do the same thing)*
 - If B is 1, the program will use the current value in A and output a character.
 This character can be anything from 0 to 27 *([space], a, b c... x, y, z, \n)*.
 - If B is 2, the program will output the current numerical value of A.